 The experiences of the young people surveyed showed significant positive outcomes for those who had a mentor.
 At-risk young people with mentors were more likely to aspire to attend and to enroll in college.
 They were more likely to report participating in sports and other extracurricular activities.
-They also were more likely to report taking leadership roles in school and extracurricular activities and to regularly volunteer in their communities.Full Report PDF One Page Summary PDF
+They also were more likely to report taking leadership roles in school and extracurricular activities and to regularly volunteer in their communities.Full Report PDF Executive Summary PDF

 With input from industry stakeholders and thought-leaders, the report outlines opportunities for the public, private and philanthropic sectors to systemically integrate mentoring as a key youth development strategy.
 The report describes a series of paths forward that would lead to a society where all young people have access to a quality mentoring relationship and the support they need to succeed in school, work and life.
 The recommendations include strategies to: